Hyperthyroidism

 Family history and genetics: A family link may increase the likelihood of thyroid imbalances.

-Other factors like stress, smoking, or hormonal changes can also influence thyroid activity, though they are not direct causes.
+Other factors: Stress, smoking, or hormonal changes can also influence thyroid activity, though they are not direct causes.

 The most reliable way to detect hyperthyroidism is through a blood test.
 These tests measure hormone levels and help identify how well your thyroid and brain are communicating.